 The result?
 Fewer vacation days, with a knock-on effect on employee engagement, productivity, and job satisfaction.

 If it’s implemented with trust, clarity, consistent role modeling, and encouragement from leadership, it can be an excellent corporate benefit.
 In the best case, an unlimited vacation policy serves to boost employee engagement, productivity, job satisfaction, and retention.
-All big wins for the company!

 But, if it’s put in place without clear guidelines and open communication — and if your workplace is already struggling with issues around transparency, trust, and a healthy work-life balance — an unlimited vacation policy has the potential to backfire.